-It was surprising how everything felt so old in the Children’s Museum and I’m not even referring to the displays or the attractions there.
+It was surprising how everything felt so old in the Children’s Museum, and I’m not even referring to the displays or the attractions there.
 I guess after being able to see quite a lot of museums, indoor play areas and science museums, the striking difference was just hard to ignore.
-There were at least 10 themes on each room with science, marine life, mini town, literature, arts and culture as its focus.
-Some of this room were connected with each other while some were divided separately, ideal if you’re having a large group.
+There were at least ten themes on each room with science, marine life, mini-town, literature, arts and culture as its focus.
+Some of this room were connected while some were somewhat isolated – ideal for large groups.

-A private tour at only 150 Pesos (if you’re lucky)
+A private tour for only 150 Pesos (if you’re lucky)

-We went there on a weekday and we had the place to ourselves because no one seems to go there anymore.
+We went there on a weekday, and we had the place to ourselves because no one seems to go there anymore.
 So, with just 150 Pesos you could have a private tour on a regular weekday or 200 Pesos on weekends.
-What’s good about this is that you could really give your child a thorough tour of the museum without the need to wait in line.
+What’s right about this is that you could give your child a thorough tour of the museum without the need to wait in line.

 The bottom line

 The museum is a place to interact with objects and artefacts from the past and no matter how many fancy online videos we stream, nothing beats the experience of seeing them in real life.
 I know our museum experience was a little bit on the downside because they didn’t innovate over the years.
-But it looks and feels the same even today that I am a grown woman with a toddler of my own.
+But it looks and feels the same even today now that I have a toddler of my own.
 And for that, I think they did a great job preserving the experience for the sake of the younger generation.